 The restaurant smelled of fries and grease.
-Sunlight poured through the windows, turning the plastic tables shiny.
+Sunlight poured through the windows, making the plastic tables shine.
 Kids shouted.
 Orders were called.
 The place was alive in the careless way summer always makes it.

 Two girls noticed him.